scottdaniel/basicTemplate/README.md

 # basicTemplate

-The most basic bioinformatics R markdown template
+The most basic bioinformatics R markdown template.

+Uses the setup paradigm of "mother" and "child" reports as detailed in this [blog post](https://martinctc.github.io/blog/first-world-problems-very-long-rmarkdown-documents/)

 ## Install